0xkalvin/url-shortener/README.md

   - Docker
   - Docker-compose

-Start the application by running:
+ Start the application locally by running:
 ```
 docker-compose up --build
 ```

+As soon as the building process is completed, you can access the web app on `localhost:3000`

 To stop